By: LeAnn Nickelsen, M.Ed. And Dr. Eric Jensen

 Every student comes to a learning opportunity with a different schema or background knowledge.
 When students use these already-created, neural “superhighways,” learning is often more effective and efficient.
 When educators prepare, prime or pre-expose the brain before learning new information, they are helping students assimilate the information in smarter and easier ways.
 Every student comes to the learning journey with a “state of mind,” or a mood.
 If positive, there is a better chance of that student having a successful learning opportunity; if negative, sad, hopeless, and unmotivated, there is a greater chance of learning not occurring.
 We can, and must, prepare our students’ brains academically, emotionally, and physically before the learning process.

-In my most recent book with Eric Jensen, Bringing the Common to Life, we wrote about the importance of priming or pre-exposing the brain and it begins:
+In my most recent book with Eric Jensen, Bringing the Common Core to Life, we wrote about the importance of priming or pre-exposing the brain and it begins:

 “The level or quality of student background knowledge contributes to achievement, since the existing neural networks (if supportive and accurate) can provide the vocabulary, mindsets and original facts needed to succeed.
 If students don’t have sufficient background knowledge to build on, you will need to integrate the missing chunks of information into your instruction with scaffolding.”